SenuriR/SenuriR/README.md

+The only way to learn is to build!
 - 👋 Hi, I’m @SenuriR
 - 👀 I’m interested in software engineering, machine learning, and AI
 - 🌱 I’m currently learning - Software Methodology, Principles of Programming Languages, Introduction to Artificial Intelligence, and Regression Methods